BobTheZombie/LPM.Org/README.md

 `lpm` uses sub‑commands.
 Each command listed below shows its required arguments and optional flags.

+- `python -m src.ui.app` – launch the optional Tkinter-based graphical interface.
+The UI provides search, package detail inspection, and helpers around the existing install/upgrade/remove CLI commands.
+It is a thin wrapper around the command line, so actions still require the same privileges as their terminal counterparts.
 - `lpm setup` – launch the interactive first-run configuration wizard.
 The wizard also runs automatically the first time `lpm` starts if `/etc/lpm/lpm.conf` is missing.